kabelwerk/sdk-react-native/docs/KabelwerkContext.md

 The Kabelwerk context takes care of opening and maintaining the websocket connection to the Kabelwerk backend — also across [AppState](https://reactnative.dev/docs/appstate) changes.

-The SDK components depend on the context.
+Most components in this SDK depend on this context and should be wrapped by a configured `<KabelwerkProvider>` in order to function.

 ## Example